-Their vitality as centers fluctuated with the growth and development of transportation in the state.
+Their vitality as centers fluctuated with and development growth transportation in the state.
 In the days of stagecoaches, the great turnpikes that crossed the state brought prosperity to villages like Camillus, Elbridge, Fabius, Manlius, Marcellus, and Tully.
-The Erie and Oswego canals, while generally having a beneficial effect in the county, tended to strengthen the settlements they touched at the expense of the others.
+The Erie and Oswego canals, while generally having a beneficial effect in thecounty, tended to strengthen the settlements they touched at the expense of the others.
 Manlius, an early trade center, was hurt when the Erie Canal shifted the flow of commercial traffic to the north.
-Likewise, Jordan's fortune rose while Elbridge's declined.
+Likewise, Iordan's fortune rose while Elbridge's declined.
 The era of the railroads, which began in the first third of the 19th century, caused further fluctuations.
 A major impact on the region occurred in the 1950s with construction of the two major highway systems, Interstate 81 north and south, and the New York State Thruway east and west.